.NET 4.5 Baby Steps, Part 5: Some more interesting blocks

 Introduction

-In the BatchBlock we saw that if you had multiple subscribers, messages are delivered to subscribers in a round robin way, but what about if you want to send the same message to all providers?
-The solution is the BoardcastBlock<T>.
+In the BatchBlock we saw that if you had multiple subscribers, messages are delivered to subscribers in a round-robin way.
+But what if you want to send the same message to all subscribers?
+The solution is the BroadcastBlock<T>.

 static BroadcastBlock<string> pubSub = new BroadcastBlock<string>(s =>